luminus-framework/luminus/resources/md/database.md

 The type extensions would typically be placed in the `<app>.db.core` namespace, and will get loaded automatically when the project starts.
 The templates using Postgres and MySQL databases come with some extensions enabled by default.

-This approach allows us to do all the data translation centrally, without having to remember to do it on case by case basis.

 ### Working with HugSQL